What are your growth goals for the year?

 SECTION 1: WHAT NOT TO DO WHEN BUILDING A SALES STRATEGY

 There are two traps that small business owners fall into when it comes to how they go about generating new clients.
 They either fall into the “spray and pray” method or the “singular focus, hope it works” method.
-Neither are the right method, but without a planned approach to how you will generate new clients, we become susceptible to falling into one of them.
+Neither are the right method, but without a planned approach to how you will generate new clients, we become susceptible to falling into either one of them.

 Spray and Pray

 I can almost guess with complete accuracy that a business owner is operating under the “spray and pray” model when have this exchange…

 THEM: “Hey, Stacey – here are all of the things we are doing to generate new clients, can I run them by you for your opinion?
 I’m curious if I should be doing more?”

 As a business coach with a focus on business growth, it is an exchange I am used to having.
-When they start listing off all of the activities (or things as they call them) they are doing and haven’t taken the time to qualify them, or talk about the actions they take for each activity – and why, I know they are just spraying and praying.
+When they start listing off all of the activities (or things as they call them) they’re doing but haven’t taken the time to qualify them, I know they are just spraying and praying.

 Meaning they are doing many different activities – usually more than 10 – which is effectively “spraying’ their effort, time and focus in many different directions and then “praying” one or some of them will pay off in filling the prospect pipeline.
 It is the haphazard method of their approach – not necessarily the number of activities that makes the spray and pray method ineffective.

 They typically don’t have a process to identify what they should be doing – based on where they are likely to be exposed to their ideal client or people who know their ideal client.
 They just grabbed a bunch of activities, threw them up on the wall and is looking for what will actually stick.
-They aren’t measuring as they go against their expectations.
+They aren’t measuring as they go.
 And then they haven’t taken time to assess what is working and what is not.